Hanbat National University

 Hanbat National University (HBNU) is a university in Daejon, South Korea, established in 1927.

-The university is composed of six colleges, and different departments within them, and one separate faculty.
-All five colleges offer study at the undergraduate and graduate levels.
+The university is composed of six colleges having different departments within them, and one separate faculty.
+All six colleges offer study at the undergraduate and graduate levels.

-Hanbat National University has been chosen for the nationwide-level projects an Autonomous Improvement University Project, Leaders in Industry-University Cooperation+ (LINC+), the Project to Nurture Universities to Lead Start-ups, and Management of Systematic Career System for students.
+The university has been chosen for the following national-level projects: an Autonomous Improvement University Project, Leaders in Industry-University Cooperation+ (LIUC+), the Project to Nurture Universities to Lead Start-ups and Management of Systematic Career System for students.